ashik255/ashik255/README.md

 I'm a passionate Full Stack Web Developer from Bangladesh, and I work with web applications using Spring Boot, ReactJS, NodeJS, HTML, CSS, MySQL, MongoDB, etc. I have a strong foundation in web technologies and constantly learn new technologies to stay up-to-date with the latest trends.

 ## 👨🏽‍💻 What I'm working on
-I have worked as as Java Developer at T.K.
+I have worked as a Java Developer at T.K.
 Group.

 ## 🧠 What I'm currently learning
 I'm currently learning Java, JSP, Servlet, Spring Boot,React.JS to improve my development skills and stay up-to-date with the latest technologies.
 Continuous learning is the key to becoming a successful Full Stack Web Developer.